All-in-one Graph-based Indexing for Hybrid Search on GPUs: Hybrid Index Construction and Query

 \subsection{Efficient Index Construction on GPU}

-'s hybrid index construction presents additional complexity due to the challenges brought by hybrid distance computation and heterogeneous edge establishment.
-This substantial overhead motivates our use of GPUs to accelerate the construction process.
-As illustrated in Figure~\ref{fig:index_construction}, the \textsf{Allan-Poe} indexing pipeline comprises four key procedures.
+The hybrid index construction presents additional complexity due to the challenges brought by hybrid distance computation and heterogeneous edge establishment.
+This substantial overhead motivates our use of GPUs to accelerate the construction.
+As illustrated in Figure~\ref{fig:index_construction}, the indexing pipeline comprises four key steps.

-\textbf{\underline{Procedure 1}}: \textit{Initial $k$-NN Graph Construction with Hybrid Distance}.
+\textbf{\underline{Step 1}}: \textit{$k$-NN Graph Construction with Hybrid Distance}.
 We employ the NN-Descent algorithm~\cite{dong2011efficient} to construct an approximate $k$-nearest neighbor ($k$-NN) graph from the fused vectors.
 NN-Descent operates on the principle that "a neighbor's neighbors are likely neighbors"—it iteratively refines the graph by evaluating 2-hop neighbors and updating connections based on distance comparisons.
 This approach has demonstrated superior efficiency to incremental methods on GPUs~\cite{li2025scalable,wang2021fast}.
 Within this framework, hybrid distance calculation between fused vectors represents the most computationally intensive operation, involving two distinct computation patterns.
-To accelerate this process on GPUs, we assign an entire warp to collaboratively compute each distance.
+To accelerate this process on GPUs, we assign an entire warp to compute each distance collaboratively.
 For dense vector computation, each thread fetches four operands using CUDA vectorized instructions~\cite{gale2020sparse}, maximizing memory bandwidth utilization.
 Threads then multiply their operands in parallel, storing intermediate results in registers.
-After processing all dense dimensions, the algorithm computes distances for both learned and statistical sparse vectors using identical processing.
+After processing all dense dimensions, the algorithm computes distances for both learned and lexical sparse vectors using identical processing.
 Sparse vectors are stored in CSR format~\cite{greathouse2014efficient}, with non-zero values and indices maintained in separate arrays.
 Distance calculation is transformed into a parallel set intersection: each thread fetches an index from the candidate's sparse vector and searches for it in the explored node's sparse vector using parallel binary search.
-This design enables the frequently used explored nodes' vectors to be cached in shared memory, minimizing access overhead.
+This design enables the frequently used explored nodes' vectors to be cached in the shared memory, minimizing access overhead.
 When matches occur, the corresponding values are multiplied and accumulated with the dense vector results.
 Finally, per-thread values are aggregated using warp-level reduction operations in CUDA.